 Forecasting and Scheduling overview

-The Workforce Management (WFM) Product that measures and leverages the talents and preferences of each employee, ensures that their skills are aligned with business objectives and customer needs, and produces optimum schedules. application uses work rules Rules in WFM that determine how employees are scheduled, and reflect both the needs of the organization and the individual employees., campaign Collection of scheduling periods in WFM, which are defined time periods where specific employees target specific workloads. parameters, forecast data, service goals Goals in WFM that allow determining how quickly work should be handled, including service level, Average Speed to Answer (ASA), and deadline goals., and scheduling parameters to generate automatically an optimal schedule that fits your organization.
+The Workforce Management (WFM) application uses work rules, campaign parameters, forecast data, service goals, and scheduling parameters to generate automatically an optimal schedule that fits your organization.
 If needed, you can also manually edit the schedule.
 When the schedule is finalized, you can publish it, making it available to managers and employees.

 Administration entities

-In the Work Administration and User Management Module that an administrator uses to create a profile for each employee in their organization. modules, work rules are defined and assigned to specific employees.
-Work rules, including shifts, shift Work period in WFM that has a definite length. events, VTO events and OT extensions, are assigned to work patterns.
+In the Work Administration and User Management modules, work rules are defined and assigned to specific employees.
+Work rules, including shifts, shift events, VTO events and OT extensions, are assigned to work patterns.
 Work patterns, in turn, along with other work rules, are assigned to employees.

 Employees are also assigned other types of work rules, such as minimum and maximum paid hours, pooling rules, assignment rules, rotations and time banks.
-For skill Defined level of knowledge that an employee needs in order to handle a defined workload in WFM.-based scheduling, employees are assigned skills, which define the required skills employees need to handle the workload.
+For skill-based scheduling, employees are assigned skills, which define the required skills employees need to handle the workload.

 Scheduling entities